oracle-livelabs/database/heatwave-machine-learning/add-cluster/add-cluster.md

     ![Connect](./images/10addheat-create-cluster.png "create-cluster ")

 6. HeatWave Clusters creation will take about 10 minutes.
 From the DB display page scroll down to the Resources section.
-Click the **HeatWave** link.
+Click the **HeatWave** link.<br>
    Your completed HeatWave Cluster Information section will look like this:

     ![Connect](./images/10addheatcluster-create-complete.png " addheatcluster-create-complete")